This Quick Cheat Sheet Will Help You Evaluate Any Checking Account

 Banks aren’t the only institutions that offer checking accounts.
 If you meet the qualifications to join a credit union, you may find a better account for your needs there.
 Use our guide for choosing between a credit union vs. a bank.

 Ready to start looking for an account?
-Here are some of our favorite checking accounts.
+Here are some of our best checking accounts.

 Timothy Moore leads a team of editors and graphic designers at a market research company as his full-time gig.
 As a freelance writer, he writes about personal finance, careers, education, pet care, travel and the automotive industry.
 His work has been featured on Debt.com, The Ladders, Glassdoor and The News Wheel.